alexjohnj/alexjohnj/content/projects/appcastr/index.md

 ## Is it Open Source?

 Yup, you can find the source code [on GitHub][github-project-page] and it's released under a do whatever you like license just leave credit where it's due.
 Like I said above, I don't really have the time to work on it anymore but should someone create a pull request, I'll definitely look at it and merge it if it's appropriate.

-## Useful Links

-- [Changelog][changelog]
-- [GitHub Project Page][github-project-page]

 [^1]: Version 0.2 still isn't complete.
 It's got quite a few UI bugs and several features haven't been fully implemented.